 (i) The Court shall meet at least once in every academic year within fifteen months of the preceding meeting at such day and hour as may be determined by the Council.

-(ii) Notice of the annual meeting of Court shall be given by the University Secretary* to all members of the Court at least twenty-eight days before the date of the meeting.
+(iii) Notice of the annual meeting of Court shall be given by the Secretary to Court to all members of the Court at least twenty-eight days before the date of the meeting.

 3. Challenge to the quorum